palewire/californiacivicdata.org/_posts/2017-01-05-nicar17-scholarship.markdown

 ### What's the deal?

-* Our scholarship will be cover all costs of airfare, registration and lodging.
+* Our scholarship will cover all costs of airfare, registration and lodging.
 You will be on your own for food, cabs and anything else you do.

 ### Who can apply?